alexpacio/background-job-scheduler/README.md

 # background-job-scheduler

-A basic Background Jobs Scheduler that you can use to spawn process every time the Vixie Cron you define triggers.
+A toy Background Job Scheduler that you can use to spawn process every time the Vixie Cron you define triggers.
 It starts a process that runs forever.
 Telemetry is included to gather job execution reports via a Telegram bot and/or via email.